NathanAdhitya/auto-cf-server/README.md

 - UFW as firewall
 - NGINX Reverse Proxy with ngx_http_realip_module

-## What these collections of script does:
+## What this collection of scripts do:
 1. Adds an app called "cloudflare-services" to ufw/applications.d.
 2. Adds Cloudflare's IPs to allow going into the cloudflare-services app.
 3. Puts Cloudflare's IPs into a nginx/conf.d to set real_ip from.